Out-of-court dispute resolution ahead of its time.

 A motley procession...

-Between 1265 and 1300 recorded conflicts present to us a motley procession of arbitrators.
-In particular, knights and ministerials (semi-freemen) acted as mediators.
-Also canons (including the St. Lambert Chapter in Liege and the Chapter of Our Lady in Maastricht), noblemen and aldermen regularly appeared.
-Once even the advice of the cellar master of the monastery of Val-Dieu was sought! (charter no. 43) The help of arbitrators was sought at the request of both conflicting parties, but apparently this was not always a spontaneous action, and occurred more often "at the instigation of honourable people" (charter nos.
-36 and 37).
+Between 1265 and 1300 a motley procession of arbitrators passes before us, always with the abbess and convent as parties.
+The other parties were mostly land users or tenants, but also monasteries, parishes, knights and once even the Duke of Brabant.
+While in the case of the tithes of Mertersem the help of high ecclesiastical administrators was called in, in later times knights and ministerials in particular stepped forward as mediators.
+Canons (among others of the Chapter of St. Lambert in Liege and the Chapter of Our Lady in Maastricht), noblemen and aldermen also regularly appeared.
+On one occasion even the advice of the cellar master of the monastery of Val-Dieu was sought! (charter no. 44) The help of arbitrators was called in at the request of both conflicting parties, but was apparently not always a spontaneous action, and more often occurred "at the instigation of honourable men" (charters nos.
+37 and 38).

 Priest Jan of Baexem versus the abbey

-A controversy occurred in the 1280s between abbess Guda of Rennenberg and the abbey and the parish priest of Thorn, Jan of Baexem (charter nos.
-53 and 54).
-This was a conflict that concerned more than land matters.
-We concentrate here on the disagreement over land matters.
-The disagreement concerned the rights to the noval tithes (=taxes on new crops or newly reclaimed land) in Thorn.
-The abbess and abbey and the parish priest reached a settlement in advance.
-This meant that two-thirds of the novelty tithes would accrue to the abbess and abbey and one-third to the parish, in exchange for the annual receipt of a quantity of rye and oats.
+A controversy occurred in the 1280s between abbess Guda of Rennenberg and the abbey and the priest of the parish of Thorn, Jan of Baexem, also "eternal vicar" (=permanently appointed priest) of Oirschot (charter nos.
+54 and 55).
+This was a conflict with a wider dimension than just land matters.
+While one disagreement concerned the rights to the noval tithes (=taxes on new crops or on newly reclaimed land) in Thorn, other matters related to whether the parish priest could automatically assert a right to the canonry of the abbey and to the prebends (=revenues) applicable to it.
+In addition, there was disagreement over parish rights and obligations, which had long strained the relationship with the abbess and the convent.
+As a compromise, the abbess and abbey managed to secure from the parish priest in advance his approval of a settlement.
+This meant that two-thirds of the novelty tithes would fall to the abbess and the abbey and one-third to the parish, in exchange for the annual receipt of a quantity of rye and oats.
+This was done under the condition of papal or other (higher) confirmation of this (charter no. 54).

-The deacon and cantor (cantor) of the Maastricht chapter of Our Lady, Alexander and Hendrik of Houthorne, respectively, acted as arbitrators (charters nos.
-55 and 58).
-They passed judgement in 1287.
-This included allowing both parties to levy both the old and new tithes on the fields where they had hitherto been accustomed to do so.
-However, the tithes to be levied in the future on the new fields fell for two-thirds to the abbess and abbey and for one-third to the parish.
+The deacon and cantor of the Maastricht chapter of Our Lady, Alexander and Hendrik van Houthorne, respectively, were appointed arbitrators. (charters nos.
+53 and 55).
+They ruled in 1287, "after competent deliberation, after studying the compromise, after taking the advice of legal scholars and doing (everything) properly. " Priest Jan backed down regarding the canonry of the abbey; this did not automatically follow from the priesthood of the parish.
+For the rest, the ruling included allowing both parties to levy both the old and new tithes on the fields where they had hitherto been accustomed to do so.
+However, the future tithes levied on the new fields fell for two-thirds to the abbess and abbey and for one-third to the parish.
+The mediators relied for this rule on "the custom hitherto observed by the cathedral of Liege," which they had been referred to by some legal scholars.
+The "cathedral of Liege" refers to St. Lambert's Cathedral.

 partners